microsoft/api-guidelines/graph/patterns/operations.md

 - API designer **MUST** use POST to call actions on resources.
 - API designer **MUST** use GET to call functions on resources.

-- The addition of a new mandatory not-nullable parameter to an existing action or function is a breaking change and is not allowed without proper versioning.
+- The addition of a new mandatory not-nullable parameter to an existing action or function is a breaking change and is not allowed without proper versioning that is in accordance with our [deprecation guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/graph/deprecation.md).

 ## Example